ghostpandab00/Simple-Calculator/README.md

-# Simple Calculator using Java
+# Simple Calculator using swing in Java